elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 {% tool "beacon" %}, developed through the Global Alliance for Genomics and Health (GA4GH) Discovery workstream, and with substantial support from ELIXIR, serves as a data discovery protocol and specification defining an open standard for discovering genomic and phenoclinic data in biomedical research and clinical applications.

 The latest version, {% tool "beacon-v2" %}, introduced expanded query options, enabling the retrieval of biological or technical (meta)data through filters defined via CURIEs.
-This includes, but not limited to, parameters like phenotypes, disease codes, sex, or age, providing researchers with a nuanced approach to data inquiries.
+This includes, but not limited to, parameters such as phenotypes, disease codes, sex, or age, providing researchers with a nuanced approach to data inquiries.

 Beacon v2 is organized in two main blocks: the Beacon Framework and the Beacon Model.
 The Framework defines the format for the requests and responses, whereas the Model defines the structure of the biological data response.

-This dual-system approach not only broadens the scope for diverse Models – using different domains like images, pathogens, or infectious diseases– but also reinforces the adaptability of the Framework.
+This dual-system approach not only broadens the scope for diverse Models – using different domains such as images, pathogens, or infectious diseases – but also reinforces the adaptability of the Framework.
 The overall function of these components is to provide the instructions to design a REST API that could be implemented as a stand-alone product or, preferably, extending existing data management solutions.

 Consequently, the 'beaconized' data represents a significant enhancement in data discoverability with minimal risks.